kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/documentation/OperatingModes.md

 ### 3. Re-Exposing Remote Accessories

-This advanced scenario allows OpenHAB to **re-expose remote HomeKit accessories** (discovered and controlled in controller mode) as local HomeKit accessories via its own accessory server.
+This advanced scenario allows OpenHAB to **re-expose remote Homekit accessories** (discovered and controlled in controller mode) as local Homekit accessories via its own accessory server.

 #### Key Features
-- Acts as a HomeKit-to-HomeKit bridge.
+- Acts as a Homekit-to-Homekit bridge.
 - Useful for integrating remote accessories into Apple Home app via openHAB.
 - Configuration can be managed via YAML or Thing-based approaches, referencing remote accessories.

 #### Example Workflow
 1. Discover and pair with remote accessory (controller mode).
 2. Map remote accessory to a local Item or Thing.
-3. Configure the local accessory server to expose this Item/Thing back to HomeKit.
+3. Configure the local accessory server to expose this Item/Thing back to Homekit.

 ---